kalebchisholm/photo-caption-generator/README.md

 ## Note
 When using Google Chrome as a web-browser, an error is displayed in the terminal stating: ```Refused to set unsafe header "User-Agent"```.
 It does not effect the functionality of the app and for the purposes of this app, should not pose any security issues.
-This error message also appears in Microsoft Edge but does not appear in Firefox.
+This error message also appears in Microsoft Edge but does not appear in Firefox's console.
 No other browsers were tested.